mccaffary/ChatGPT-Domain-Specific-Language/README.md

 <summary>Prompt task 1: Implement a simple relational database</summary>
 <br>

-As a first exercise, I asked the model to implement a very simple relational database in SIL, with basic functionalities such as comparing and printing the difference between two data structures.
+As a first exercise, I asked the model to implement a very simple relational database in SIL, with basic functionalities such as comparing and printing the difference between two data structure (note that `//` denotes commenting in SIL).

 ```haskell
 // Here, ChatGPT was prompted to write a a very simple, schematic relational database in SIL